 Section 3: The Finance Committee.

-Will consist of four members: the President-Elect, the Treasurer, and two Regional Presidents appointed by the President from the TSNO Board and approved by the Executive Committee.
+Will consist of four members: the President-Elect, the Treasurer, and members appointed by the President from the TSNO Board.

 Ad-hoc appointees may be requested to attend meetings by the Finance Committee Chair based on financial knowledge and expertise.

-ARTICLE XI – ELECTIONS

-Section 1: Elections.

-Election of officers shall be by ballot.

-Ballots and biographical data of the candidates shall be provided to all eligible members and returned in accordance with procedures outlined in the operating guidelines.

-Plurality vote of those voting in any election shall constitute an election.

-There shall be no write in votes.

-A majority shall elect, except that if there are three or more candidates, voters shall rank their preferences.
-Incomplete ballots shall not be counted.
-In case of a tie, the winner shall be chosen by lot.

-Section 2: Eligibility.
-Only Active members of the TSNO shall be eligible to be elected to office.

-ARTICLE XII – STANDING COMMITTEES
+ARTICLE XI – STANDING COMMITTEES

 Section 1: Composition.
 The standing committees of the TSNO shall be: Advocacy, Member Services, Professional Development and School Health Issues.
-The President shall appoint the chair with the approval of the Executive Committee.
+The President shall appoint the chair with the approval of the Board of Directors.

 Section 2: Eligibility.
 The appointee must have been an Active member of the TSNO for at least two consecutive years immediately prior to appointment.